learn-co-students/SENG-LIVE-071921/phase-3/07_debugging_in_ruby/banking_app/README.md

   - If we're working on an instance method, we need an instance we can call it on.
   - When we call it, what should happen?
 What should it return?
 - **Set up a debugging/testing environment**
-  - The difference between testing our code using automated testing (with rspec) and testing it in the console manually is really not very profound.
+  - The difference between testing our code using automated testing (with rspec) and testing it manually, in the console for example, is not very profound.
   - With automated (`rspec`) tests, we describe a part of our code, set up a scenario and then establish expectations about how it should behave in that scenario.
 If our expectations are met, we pass the test and see some green, if not we get some errors in red.
   - With manual testing in the console, we jump right into setting up a scenario.
 Then we write some code that we expect to behave in a certain way, hit enter and see if we get what we expected.
   - The main difference between the two is that `rspec` requires more time/thought/care to set up.
 Also, tests are files and therefore part of your codebase–so the scenarios that you've used to test your code are actually stored with your code.